Remotely operated underwater vehicle: History

 While the oil and gas industry uses the majority of ROVs, other applications include science, military, and salvage.
 The military uses ROV for tasks such as mine clearing and inspection.
 Science usage is discussed below.

-Terminology

-In the professional diving and marine contracting industry, the term remotely operated vehicle (ROV) is used.

 Construction

 Work-class ROVs are built with a large flotation pack on top of an aluminium chassis to provide the necessary buoyancy to perform a variety of tasks.
 The sophistication of construction of the aluminum frame varies depending on the manufacturer's design.
 Syntactic foam is often used for the flotation material.
 A tooling skid may be fitted at the bottom of the system to accommodate a variety of sensors or tooling packages.
 By placing the light components on the top and the heavy components on the bottom, the overall system has a large separation between the center of buoyancy and the center of gravity: this provides stability and the stiffness to do work underwater.
 Thrusters are placed between center of buoyancy and center of gravity to maintain the attitude stability of the robot in maneuvers.
 Various thruster configurations and control algorithms can be used to give appropriate positional and attitude control during the operations, particularly in high current waters.
 Thrusters are usually in a balanced vector configuration to provide the most precise control possible.